JacquesCarette/BenchmarkingProofAssistants/CONTRIBUTING.md

 of the syntax is concerned, but makes no other promises.
 In other words, Panbench promises to make the parsers of the target languages happy, and makes no promises whatsoever about their type checkers.

----

-Everything below here is potentially out-of-date and should not be considered correct.

 # Running the test suite